tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 5) Inspecting and "Cleaning" our data

     - Note how although it’s the same data, it is now nicely laid out in rows and columns.
     - If we scroll down spreadsheet and look at all the data, we can get a sense of its structure, and if there are any missing or odd values:
       - note that the "Province/State" field is blank for most of the entries - for example, the "US" data (row 227) is for the entire country, and no "Province/State" value is given.
 Contrast this with the "United Kingdom" values (rows 219-225) where 6 of the 7 rows have values for "Province/State"
       - so the "Province/State" field is the only one with missing values, the other fields always have a value
       - later on when we write our JS code to load and parse this spreadsheet, we’ll need to keep these missing values in mind
     - Now let’s look over the “raw” data again by heading back to the text editor:
       - scroll down the line #145 (`,"Korea, South", …`) and note that there is a comma contained in the quotes, and that the same line in the Excel spreadsheet is missing (not displaying) the quotes.
 Line #258 has the same issue.
       - This extra comma contained in the quotes will cause problems later when we use JS to load and parse the spreadsheet
       - To fix this issue, we COULD edit the CSV file to get rid of these extra quotes (which is "cleaning" your data
       - But because this CSV data is getting updated every day that would mean that we would have to "clean" the file every day
       - So what we will do instead is to make sure that our loading/parsing JavaScript can handle the "empty field" and "extra commas in quotes" issues

 <hr>

 ## III.
 Load the CSV file

-- Now let’s load in the CSV data
+  - Now let's load in the CSV data

 1) Go ahead and make a copy of **rit-coffee-finder/src/ajax.js**  and put it into **virus-map/src**